 Presentation

-The PRIMA Partnership was launched at the 2nd Conference of Euro-Mediterranean Research and Innovation Ministers, on May 4, 2017, in Valletta, Malta, through the Declaration on "Strengthening Euro-Mediterranean Cooperation through Research and Innovation" (stemming from the Barcelona Process, 1995).
+The PRIMA Partnership was launched at the 2nd Conference of Euro-Mediterranean Research and Innovation Ministers on May 4, 2017, in Valletta, Malta, through the Declaration on "Strengthening Euro-Mediterranean Cooperation through Research and Innovation" (stemming from the Barcelona Process, 1995).

 Highlights

-Results from Calls PRIMA from 2018 to 2021
+Results of PRIMA Calls from 2018 to 2021

-Projects with Portuguese coordination and participation from 2018-2022
+Projects with Portuguese coordination and participation from 2018-2023

 Rules for Communicating and Disseminating Funded Projects